Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Design and implementation (SQ3)

-\item \textbf{Knowledge base.} A major design key factor is the scope of the knowledge base that conversational agents support in their conversations, as well as the level of granularity.
-This design feature has an impact on the data sources (in terms of number, variety and complexity) required to train and build the knowledge base.
-Adamopoulou and Moussiades \cite{Adamopoulou2020-yj} differentiate between \textit{generic} and \textit{domain-dependent} knowledge bases.
-Regarding the former, \textit{generic} knowledge bases offer information and conversation topics from any domain.
-An example of this category is a self-adaptive crowd-powered agent designed to learn and adapt to new contexts and topics based on user interaction \cite{Huang2018-cb}.
+\item \textbf{Knowledge base.} A major design key factor is the scope of the knowledge base that conversational agents support in their conversations.
+This design feature has an impact on the data sources (in terms of number, variety and complexity) required to build the knowledge base.
+Adamopoulou and Moussiades \cite{Adamopoulou2020-yj} differentiate between \textit{generic} and \textit{domain-dependent} knowledge bases. \textit{Generic} knowledge bases offer information and conversation topics from any domain.
+An example of this category is a self-adaptive agent designed to learn and adapt to new contexts and topics based on user interaction \cite{Huang2018-cb}.
 On the other hand, \textit{domain-dependent} agents include open or \textit{cross-domain} (i.e., integrating multiple or several knowledge bases and domain data sources \cite{Savenkov2016-a}) and \textit{closed-domain} (i.e., focusing on a single, expert knowledge base \cite{Kucherbaev2018-bh}), which are the two main categories covered by Hussain et al. \cite{Hussain2019-lj} and Nuruzzaman and Hussain \cite{Nuruzzaman2018-iv}. \textit{Generic} and \textit{cross-domain} chatbots typically require auxiliary NLP techniques to process and contextualize user input into a specific topic or domain, like co-reference resolution techniques \cite{Adamopoulou2020-yj}.
 This is a consequence of the broader scope of the conversation and user intents and entities.
 On the other hand, \textit{closed-domain} chatbots are more likely to be tightened to a specific, well-known subset of intents and entities.